AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Methodology

 \subsection{Threat Modelling}

 As shown in Figure \ref{fig:prisoner_scenario}, our threat modeling is motivated by the idea of the Prisoners' Problem and the application of Subliminal Channels \cite{simmons1984prisoners}.
 In this scenario, two parties, Alice and Bob, want to communicate secretly through IPv6 packets so that Wendy, the warden, will not be able to intercept their communication.
-Manipulation of several IPv6 header fields, including the Flow Label, Payload Length, and the Source/Destination Address Spaces, may enable covert communication \cite{ipv6security2011}.
+Manipulation of several IPv6 header fields, including the Flow Label, Payload Length, and the Source/Destination Address Spaces, may enable covert communication \cite{caviglione2021code,mazurczyk2019ipv6,ackerman2015covert,ipv6security2011}.
 These fields might contain encrypted data or patterns that a novice observer or a simple detection system would not immediately recognize as anomalous.

-Our machine learning model's primary goal is to enable Wendy to recognize these secret communications and, if feasible, retrieve the hidden information.
-The model applies sophisticated machine learning techniques as described in \cite{mlsecurity2020} to identify discrepancies that indicate covert activities by leveraging patterns found from the analysis of these header fields.
+Our primary goal is to enable Wendy to recognize these secret communications and, and retrieve the hidden information with machine learning models.
+These models applies sophisticated machine learning techniques to identify discrepancies that indicate covert activities using patterns found from the analysis of these header fields \cite{elsadig2022covert, caviglione2021trends}.